quintilesims/layer0/docs-src/docs/reference/cli.md

   </div>
 </div>

 The user data template can be used to add custom configuration to your Layer0 environment.
+They are usually scripts that are executed at instance launch time to ensure an EC2 instance is in the correct state after the provisioning process finishes.
 Layer0 uses [Go Templates](https://golang.org/pkg/text/template) to render user data.
 Currently, two variables are passed into the template: **ECSEnvironmentID** and **S3Bucket**.
 Please review the [ECS Tutorial](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/launch_container_instance.html)